flipz357/S3BERT/README.md

 #### Table Column names I: basic similarity benchmarking

-For both SBERT and S3BERT the similarity for every pair is calculated beased on the full embeddings.
+For both SBERT and S3BERT the similarity for every pair is calculated on the full embeddings (cosine).

 - STSB: results on human sentence similarity benchmark STS
 - SICKR: results on human relatedness similarity benchmark SICK